Azraq Castle Day Tour

 The Azraq castle is constructed of the local black basalt and is a square structure with 80 meter long walls encircling a large central courtyard.
 In the middle of the courtyard is a small mosque that may date from Umayyad times.

 At each corner of the outer wall, there is an oblong tower.

 The main entrance is composed of a single massive hinged slab of granite, which leads to a vestibule where one can see carved into the pavement the remains of a Roman board game, Greek and Latin inscriptions date earlier constructions on the site to around AD 300, coinciding with the Roman occupation.

 The strategic significance of the castle is that it lies in the middle of the Azraq oasis,

-the only permanent source of fresh water in approximately 12,000 square kilometers (4,600 sq mi) of the desert.
+the only permanent source of fresh water in approximately 12,000 square kilometres (4,600 sq mi) of the desert.

-Several civilizations are known to have occupied the site for its strategic value in this remote and arid desert area.
+Several civilizations are occupies the site for its strategic value in this remote and arid desert area.

-The fort was renovated by the Umayyad caliph Walid II,
+The fort renovate by the Umayyad caliph Walid II,

 who used it for hunting and as a military base.
 Its present form dates to 1237 when it was fortified by the Ayyubids